segmentio/analytics-node/README.md

 **Why is that possible?**

-Every action **does** not incur does not result in an HTTP request, allowing the system to not get bogged down processing network IO
+Every action **does not** result in an HTTP request, but is instead queued in memory.
+Messages are flushed in batch in the background, which allows for much faster code.

 **What happens if there's just too many messages?**